One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 Antalya In Bloom is a common theme in springtime around the whole of the city centre and Karaalioğlu Park is included in that.

-There’s a lot of concrete and geometric design going on in the park, but, with the natural surroundings and the vibrant colour of the blooms, it works.
+There’s a lot of concrete and geometric design going on in this urban park, but, with the natural surroundings and the vibrant colour of the blooms, it works.

 The Judas Tree And Byzantium

-The big tree in the foreground of this photo is a Judas Tree,.
+The big tree in the foreground of this photo is a Judas Tree, (Erguvan in Turkish).

 So named as it’s the type of tree under which Judas was said to have betrayed Jesus.